Caetano City Gold: United Kingdom

-The City Gold range was launched in right-hand drive markets for the first time in 2012, with the launch of the CitySmart midibus on MAN 14.240 diesel-powered chassis in the United Kingdom.
-With the cessation of production of the MCV Evolution and Plaxton Centro and with Alexander Dennis no longer willing to provide the ADL Enviro200 on MAN chassis, the CitySmart was at this time the only bodywork available for the 14.240, which otherwise would have exited the British market at this point.
-A single demonstration vehicle was completed in April 2012 and registered by MAN Truck & Bus at their Swindon dealership.
-The only operator to subsequently order CitySmarts was South Wales-based New Adventure Travel, who purchased the demonstration vehicle as well as nineteen additional brand new vehicles between May 2013 and July 2014.
+South Wales-based New Adventure Travel was the first and only operator to order the newly launched CitySmart buses, who purchased the demonstration vehicle as well as nineteen additional brand new vehicles between May 2013 and July 2014.

 Caetano subsequently launched the compressed natural gas-powered EcoCity on MAN 18.270 chassis in the United Kingdom in November 2012.
 A total of 44 EcoCity buses were produced for the British market before the model ceased to be available for this market in August 2017.
 Arriva UK Bus were the largest customer, primarily for their North East and North West subsidiaries.
 Anglian Bus, owned by the Go-Ahead Group, were the only other operator to purchase EcoCity buses; these vehicles were subsequently transferred to fellow Go-Ahead subsidiary Plymouth Citybus.

 After a hiatus of several years, the City Gold range returned to the United Kingdom in 2020 with the launch of the integral, fully electric e.City Gold in right-hand drive markets.
-As of June 2022, 34 examples have been produced, all of which were delivered to Abellio London in summer 2020 for operation on routes C10 and P5 in 10.7 m form.
+As of April 2023, 43 examples have been produced, 34 of which were delivered to Abellio London in summer 2020 for operation on routes C10 and P5 in 10.7 m form.
+Eight more e.City Golds, which arrived in late 2022, entered service on route 433 in mid 2023.

 A single hydrogen fuel cell-powered H2.City Gold vehicle on Toyota Sora chassis has been produced for the United Kingdom as a demonstration vehicle, although no orders have yet followed; Abellio London were among operators to trial this vehicle in 2020.